cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 checkConfiguration()
   This method is called whenever the connector configuration needs to be checked.
   It is typically called by the :php:`query()` method, but can also be called by third-party code.
-It receives the list of connector parameters as an input and is expected to return a list of errors, warnings and notices (see: :php:`\Cobweb\Svconnector\Service\ConnectorBase::checkConfiguration()` for the structure of the return array.
+It is expected to return a list of errors, warnings and notices (see: :php:`\Cobweb\Svconnector\Service\ConnectorBase::checkConfiguration()` for the structure of the return array.

   Warnings and notices are not considered blocking.

   Input
-    array of parameters
+    none

   Output
     array of errors, warnings or notices